 the counts mostly did not happen correctly due to the navbarsearch filter not being honored when counting. having rewritten that, i think they would remain "self corrected" now by fixing #844

-#7 Updated by ricardo over 3 years ago
+#7 Updated by ricardo almost 4 years ago

 - Subject changed from When searching, totals in page is wrong to status totals are wrong when searching